Oueael/Leetcode/README.md

 # Leetcode

-answers with explanations in javascript
+answers with explanations in Javascript AND OR Python